akazukin5151/metroani/README.md

 # Features

-- Use JSON to store settings
+- Most essential settings can be customized in a JSON file or through a Python API
-- A Python API is also available for settings
+- Script itself can be edited for advanced customization
 - Four built-in themes
     - `Metro`: Tokyo Metro light theme with line color as accent.
 Used by Tokyo Metro
     - `Yamanote`: Dark background for station name.
 Used by newer JR East lines such as the Yamanote and Saikyo Line